jpruente92/Deep-Q-Learning/Report.md

 ### Observations:
 - Double Q Learning reduces the number of learning steps, but increases the running time
-- ***my implementation of the algorithm with a prioritized replay buffer does not work well.
- It is not able to solve the Bananas environment because it gets stuck at an average score of 9 to 10 and for LunarLander it even becomes worse during the learning process.
-Please review the relevant passages (file "Agent.py" lines 96-117 and 151-152, file "Replay_buffer.py" lines 26-28 and 35-36, file "Sum_tree.py") and tell me my mistake.
-I am quite sure that the Sum_tree class is not the problem.
-I assume that the max_importance_sampling_weight inside the function "learn" in file "Agent.py" is not correct.***
+- Prioritized experience replay increases the running time but is not always beneficial e.g. for LunarLander it does not perform well.
+For the Banana environment it educes the number of learning steps

 ### Future Improvements:
-- include ideas from the paper "Dueling Network Architectures for Deep Reinforcement Learning" by Wang et al.
 - include ideas from the paper "NOISY NETWORKS FOR EXPLORATION" by Fortunato et al.
+- include other ideas from the paper "Rainbow: Combining Improvements in Deep Reinforcement Learning" by Hessel et al.
 - convolutional layers might the improve agent